Skip to content

 The harmonization part is to create a color harmony for the entire object.

-4/ Gathering element of the scene
+4/ Gathering Elements of the Scene

 The next step is to gather by theme, files that will compose the spreads.
-We may not always follow the chronological order.
+We may not always follow chronological order.
 We try to include all the images within the same theme in one spread.
 Ideas come pretty naturally when we see the bride and groom selection.

 5/ Avoid Any Important Element in the Crease